 Utility bills in Hawaii are extremely high.
 More specifically, the Aloha State’s residents pay the highest monthly energy bills in the country.
 According to a 2017 study by the U.S. Energy Information Administration (EIA), an energy bill in Hawaii goes for an average of $149.33 per month.
 That’s almost $38 more expensive than the $111.67 national average.

-Even with the near-perfect weather year-round, Hawaiians still manage to pay a lot for electricity.
-So if you don’t like the heat or humidity, you’ll be spending plenty of money running your air conditioner.
+Hawaiians also pay a lot for electricity.
+If you don’t like the heat or humidity, you’ll be spending plenty of money running your air conditioner.

 There’s some variation between islands, though.
 According to a 2017 report by Hawaii Energy, residents of Lanai pay an average of 35.40 cents/kWh.
 On Molokai, the average is 32.92 cents/kWh.
 Oahu residents pay an average of 22.63 cents/kWh, while those on Maui pay 27.53 cents/kWh.
 On the Big Island, the average is 30.93 cents/kWh.
 Now consider the fact that the U.S. average is 12.89 cents/kWh, according to the U.S. EIA.